 THE PROJECT IN BRIEF:

-Responding to the learning needs of the of Santal girls and boys who are school drop-outs and provide them with skills and knowledge for future work insertion or re-insertion into formal education.
+The project addresses the learning needs of Santal girls and boys who have dropped out of school and provides them with skills and knowledge for future employment or re-entry into formal education.